Meitei script: Letters

 One of the unique features of this script is the use of body parts in naming the letters.
 Every letter is named after a human body part in the Meitei language.
 For example, the first letter "kok" means "head"; the second letter "sam" means "hair"; the third letter "lai" means "forehead", and so on.
-This is corroborated from the holybook "Wakoklon Heelel Thilel Salai Amailon Pukok Puya", which details how each script originated received its nomenclature.
+This association appears in the book Wakoklon Heelel Thilel Salai Amailon Pukok Puya, which details how each script originated received its nomenclature and which is widely considered to be the source of the Meitei script.
+Some letters have a second form (lonsom) that is used at the end of a word and are used to indicate stop consonants.

+In the traditional Meitei religion of Sanamahism Meitei letters and numerals are believed to be the creations of the supreme God.